-While in Pine Bluff for the next 10 years, Allen held a variety of positions; Manager of Jefferson Abstract Company; Manager, Correspondent Bank Dept. Simmons National Bank; Chief Deputy Tax Collector and Deputy Sheriff, and Sheriff & Tax Collector for Jefferson County.
+While in Pine Bluff for the next 10 years, Allen held a variety of positions: Manager of Jefferson Abstract Company; Manager/Correspondent of the Bank Department at Simmons National Bank; Chief Deputy Tax Collector and Deputy Sheriff, and Sheriff & Tax Collector for Jefferson County.
 He left for the Korean War the day he was elected Sheriff.
 Allen returned to assume his newly elected position in May 1951 after being released from service.
-During his tenure as Sheriff the Junior Deputy Program was organized and grew to a membership of 1500 Jefferson County boys.
+During his tenure as Sheriff, the Junior Deputy Program was organized and grew to a membership of 1500 Jefferson County boys.
 Allen was featured in Fay Williams’ Arkansans of the Year (1953) as well as awarded Jr. Chamber of Commerce’s Young Man of the Year (1954).

 In his efforts to help preserve the free enterprise system, Allen testified before U.S. congressional committees, gave campaign speeches, served as president of the U.S. Business and Industrial Council, and served as chairman (founding director) of the U.S.B.& I. Council Educational Foundation, a private non-profit organization whose mission is to educate college students about the private enterprise system.

-At the state level Allen served as president of the Arkansas State Chamber of Commerce (1975-77), Board member of the Associated Industries of Arkansas, Board member of the Arkansas Good Roads Transportation Council, Board Chairman State Literacy Foundation, County Chairman of state campaign to keep the right-to-work law and county chairman of the state-wide effort to modernize county government (Amend.
+At the state level, Allen served as president of the Arkansas State Chamber of Commerce (1975-77), Board member of the Associated Industries of Arkansas, Board member of the Arkansas Good Roads Transportation Council, Board Chairman of the State Literacy Foundation, County Chairman of the state campaign to keep the right-to-work law and county chairman of the state-wide effort to modernize county government (Amend.
 56).

 Allen helped meet the fundraising goals that established the Jonesboro Human Development Center and that funded various capital projects for First United Methodist Church.
 With other members of the St. Bernard’s Hospital Development Foundations Board, funds were raised to underwrite its cancer unit.
 He served on various Jonesboro boards, including United Way, Salvation Army, Jonesboro Chamber of Commerce, and Craighead County Library.
 Allen was a Paul Harris Fellow as well as President of the Jonesboro Rotary Club.